codgician/seelies/slides/nix-intro/slides.md

 ::: { .incremental }

-- Two components dependeing different versions of the same package?
+- Two components depending different versions of the same package?
 - Two components providing file to the same path?
 - Two components may interfere with others in the case of incomplete dependencies and inexact notions of component compatibility.